 The book is full of fascinating details about Elizabeth’s life and times, as well as the lives of her pirate adventurers.
 It’s a must-read for anyone interested in pirate history or British maritime history.

-In If a Pirate I Must Be…: The True Story of Black Bart, “King of the Caribbean Pirates”, Richard Sanders gives readers a detailed and fascinating look at pirate life through the true story of one of the most feared pirates of the age: Black Bart.
+In If a Pirate I Must Be…: The True Story of Black Bart, “King of the Caribbean Pirates”, Richard Sanders gives readers a detailed and fascinating look at pirate life through the true story of Black Bart, perhaps the most feared pirate captain of the age.

 Sanders paints a picture of a pirate’s life that is both dangerous and brutal, yet also filled with camaraderie and adventure.
-Readers will learn about pirate culture and lifestyle, as well as the politics and economics that drove many men to take up piracy in the first place.
+Readers will learn about pirate culture and lifestyle, as well as the politics and economics that drove many men to take up with a pirate crew in the first place.

 In addition, Sanders provides an in-depth look at Black Bart’s personal history, providing insights into what may have motivated him to become one of the most successful pirates of his day.